Association football tactics: Combined team play using width and depth

-Beating a defence using width and depth.
-Astute use of the principles of width and depth led to the last goal of the 1970 FIFA World Cup final, considered by many to be the best combined team effort in Cup history.
-Almost all the players of Brazil touched the ball in this effort that penetrated one of the tightest defences ever seen, the famous Italian catenaccio "padlock" defence.
-The Italians used four defenders, plus a sweeper, Pierluigi Cera, behind the "back four."
-They relied on a counter-attacking game, deploying three midfielders and two strikers, and closely marked opponents man to man.
+Astute use of width and depth led to the last goal of the 1970 FIFA World Cup final, considered by many to be the best combined team effort in World Cup history.
+Almost all of Brazil's players touched the ball in this effort that penetrated the renowned Italian catenaccio defence.
+The Italians used four defenders, all of whom closely marked opponents man to man, plus a sweeper and the team relied on counter-attacks in attack, deploying three midfielders and two strikers.